 |Slabs for the foundation||$4,000-$7,000|

 As you can see, these figures can vary widely based on where you want to live and the kind of house you want.
 The price for land alone can be really cheap — $3,000 in remote rural areas — or really pricey in areas with limited supply.
-Don’t forget that you might need to pay for other expenses such as a garage, fencing and a driveway, as well.
+There’s a difference between the price of raw land and the price of a lot or site, as well.
+The latter, which typically includes all entitlements, access roads and utilities, can cost two to four times more.
+You might also need to pay for other expenses such as a garage, fencing and a driveway.

 Should you build or buy a house?